home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Polling is considered bad practice and should only be used as a last resort when you use it with care and accept the negative impact on your network.
 Z-Wave is a very low speed network and poll requests can easily flood your network and slow down your commands.
 </div>

-## My device is recognized as Unknown Manufacturer and/or some of it's functionalities do not work in Z-Wave JS
+## My device is recognized as Unknown Manufacturer and/or some of its functionalities do not work in Z-Wave JS

 Z-Wave JS keeps a database of all devices it supports, including any special treatments they need.
 These are called the device configuration files and they are contributed mainly by the community.
 Is your device not fully supported, consider [contributing the device configuration file](https://zwave-js.github.io/node-zwave-js/#/development/config-files?id=contributing-configuration-files).